 The easiest and surest way to prevent ice dams from forming is to clear out the spaces they would otherwise occupy.
 When the snow falls and collects on your roof, ice dams will surely follow.

 That is why it pays to hire a professional to climb the roof and remove the accumulated ice and snow.
-Removing ice and snow buildup from your roof now means no ice dams later.
+Removing ice and snow buildup from your roof now means no ice dams later, saving you later roof repair costs.

 It may be cold outside, but that does not mean you cannot walk around the exterior of your home and look for signs of damage.
-Ice dams do typically appear out of nowhere; they form over time.
+Ice dams do not typically appear out of nowhere; they develop over time – particularly when the weather fluctuates between warmer and cooler temperatures.

 Knowing the early warning signs of ice damming can mitigate the damage and help you get a handle on the situation.
+The best way to prevent ice damming is actually check and care for your gutters regularly.
 Check the position of your downspouts and make sure they are channeling water away from your home.
 Check your gutters for blockages and damage, remove dead leaves and other debris that could block them and call for professional help if needed.
 All these things can help you enjoy a winter free of ice dams and other dangers.

 Not all dangers are outside your home.
-The interior of your home, most notably the ductwork, can also increase the odds of a harmful ice dam.
+The interior of your home, most notably the ductwork, can also increase the odds of a harmful ice dam and cause damage to your roof.

 Make sure all the ducts and exhausts in your home are free and clear, and that they vent to the outside air.
-Venting ducts into the attic will warm the air and make ice damming more likely.
+Venting ducts into the attic will warm the air and make ice damming more likely and it will thaw areas of your roof allowing them to re-freeze and create ice dams.
+Venting air into the attic can cause serious problems for your roof so be sure your ducts and vents are in good working order.

 The more heat your home loses through the attic and poor insulation, the greater the likelihood that ice dams will eventually form.
 Reducing that harmful heat loss will keep your home warm and cozy, lowering your winter heating costs and making ice dams far less likely.

-Check the insulation in your attic and make sure it is still adequate for your needs.
+Check the insulation in your attic and make sure it is still adequate for your needs, over time insulation can be less effective, and if your home was built before a certain time there may be newer methods that are more energy efficient.
 Adding insulation to your attic will help make the space more airtight, equalizing the temperature and reducing the danger of ice dams.

 If your home has a fireplace, have the chimney professionally inspected and cleaned.
-Broken bricks and other defects in the chimney could give water a way in and make ice dams more likely.
+Broken bricks and other defects in the chimney could give water a way in and make ice dams more likely – as well as other damage to your home.
+Chimneys that are not properly kept can also be the source of drafts and water damage so save yourself a headache and have your chimney professionally inspected.